UtkarshMaurya1/AI-Financial-Report-Generator/readme.md

 An AI-powered application that automatically generates a professional equity research report from raw company financial documents (PDF, CSV, or TXT).
 The output PDF is styled to closely match Geojit's "Retail Equity Research" report format.

-This is a deterministic, vector-database-free pipeline — no embeddings, no FAISS/Pinecone/Chroma, no agent frameworks.
+This is a deterministic, **Vectorless RAG** pipeline — no embeddings, no FAISS/Pinecone/Chroma, no agent frameworks.
 Retrieval is done via a keyword + heading-weighted page index, and extraction uses task-specific LLM prompts (not one giant prompt).

 ---